 Repeat this process until you’ve molded all seven glitter DIY Easter egg bath bombs.

-Set the molded Easter egg bath bombs aside for an hour or two in a location where they won’t be disturbed.
+Set the molded bath bombs aside for an hour or two in a location where they won’t be disturbed.
 Then carefully unmold each glitter Easter egg bath bomb and wrap or packaged as desired for gifting.

 How to Use DIY Easter Egg Bath Bombs